Main page content

 Cost Sharing - a commitment made by the institution to fund a portion of the total cost of a sponsored agreement.
 This commitment may be for direct and/or indirect costs, and may consist of institution funds or funds from other outside sources.
 Cost sharing can be classified as either mandatory or voluntary.
 Cost sharing is also referred to as "Cost Matching."

-Cost Sharing Account - an account used to record mandatory cost sharing contributions to a sponsored project or program.
-This account can only be used to accumulate cost sharing contributions for a single sponsored project.
+Cost Sharing Cost Center - a cost center used to record mandatory cost sharing contributions to a sponsored project or program.
+This cost center can only be used to accumulate cost sharing contributions for a single sponsored project.

 Direct Costs - costs that directly benefit and are specifically associated with a sponsored project or program.

 Effort - time spent on any activity by an individual, expressed as a percentage of the individuals' total professional effort.
 Total effort must always equal 100%.

 Facilities and Administrative Costs (F&A) - costs incurred for a common or joint purpose that cannot be identified specifically with a particular sponsored project or instructional activity.
 Indirect costs include utilities, depreciation, and facility costs.
 They are real costs of conducting research, instruction, and training, which must be funded by either the sponsor or U. T. System Administration.
 F&A cost are also known as "Indirect Costs" (IDC).

 Mandatory Cost Sharing - a contribution to a sponsored project or program required by the sponsor as a condition of the award.
 Such contributions are binding commitments and must be accounted for in accordance with this Policy.
 Mandatory cost sharing must be included in the proposal budget and be included in the research base.